AselEsra/Front-End-Final-Project-/README.md

 ### The Usage

 A single button which helps us to change the image whenever it is clicked.
+Images are taken all around the Turkiye.
+So, you can see many places only by clicking the same button!

 <img src="https://user-images.githubusercontent.com/64264345/207440164-0f8fd1be-fefb-40c6-918d-34d26984321f.png" width="500"> <img src="https://user-images.githubusercontent.com/64264345/207440197-6ee9aa36-e9fb-4525-95c6-9880acfb3c9c.png" width="500">